Philippines' Duterte issues gag order over South China Sea | Law-Order

 China's embassy in Manila has denied the presence of militias.
 It did not respond to requests for comment on Monday and Tuesday.
 The gag order could lessen tensions at the rhetorical level, said Aaron Jed Rabena of the Asia-Pacific Pathways to Progress, a Manila-based think tank.

-"It could be that President Duterte has realized that it's high time for his administration to speak with one voice given the mixed signals ... which show a government that is incoherent," Rabena said.
+"It could be that President Duterte has realised that it's high time for his administration to speak with one voice given the mixed signals...which show a government that is incoherent," Rabena said.
+The same day Duterte announced the gag order, the foreign ministry filed another diplomatic protest against China over the annual summer fishing ban Beijing imposed in the South China Sea from May 1 to August 16, saying it was "a violation of Philippines' sovereignty and sovereign rights".

+"And with the new Chinese coast guard law, it effectively grants Chinese coastguard freedom and authority to use force within what it considers its maritime jurisdiction," Foreign Ministry official Marie Yvette Banzon-Abalos said.
+Abalos was referring to a law that China passed in January that allowed its coast guard to fire on foreign vessels.

+She said this put at risk the legitimate right of Filipino fishermen to fish in Philippine territory and the exclusive economic zone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)